 io.parsers: Contains parsers of certain code output or input files

-- Contain a collection of matplotlib, pyplot, gnuplot methods used for ploting common results from material science simulations, e.g. bandsstructures, DOS, ...
+- Contains a collection of matplotlib/bokeh methods used for plotting common results from material science simulations, e.g. bandstructures, DOS, ...

 masci-tools is distributed under the terms and conditions of the MIT license which is specified in the